spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 icon: ""
 ---

+import WarningBox from '@librarium/shared/src/components/WarningBox';

 # Concept Overviews

-This page gives a quick introduction to various concepts that constitute the USP of Spectro Cloud.
+This page gives a quick introduction to various concepts that constitute the unique selling proposition of Spectro Cloud.

 # Tenant

 Every user is added into the Spectro Cloud platform as  a "tenant."
-Visualising an actual building with multiple floors where each floor hosts a tenant might help.
+Visualizing an actual building with multiple floors where each floor hosts a tenant might help.
 The floors are accessible only to the respective tenants, making it highly secure.
 Spectro Cloud ensures a high level of security to prevent breaches.

 # Projects